 Organized to be the best, not the biggest.

-We are different than all the other clubs.
-Very different.
+We are different than all the other clubs - by design.
 You see, we have specific objectives and desires for developing players and that means we must organize our club in a unique way.
 We want our players to learn and play a Spanish-style that features dominating possession, tenacious defending, smart positioning and individual creativity.
 This means all of our coaches, at every age level, must be on the same page, teaching the same program.

 “Without a methodology, clubs are really a shopping mall of loosely affiliated teams, mutually branded and organized around a common location, but independently run based on whatever set of myths, beliefs and philosophies each independent coach ascribes to.”
 Doug Lemov

 If we say it, we mean it and we back it up!
 At Eagleclaw, every one of our coaches must teach and train our players according to our published Curriculum and Methodology.
 These are two separate concepts and two separate documents.
 Our Curriculum is WHAT we teach.
 Our Methodology is HOW we teach it.
 These critical documents are available to our coaches via an online, password protected portal and are updated regularly.
 They don't just sit on a shelf in an office.
 Every coach at every age must teach based our Curriculum and train the players according to our Methodology.
 This is something that is strictly enforced at Eagleclaw.
 It is core to our club's identity.
 Think about it.
 Are teachers at your child's school allowed to deviate from the prescribed curriculum and teach whatever they want?
 Of course not.
 And why not?
 Simple!
 Because the school wants to ensure that every student learn what they are supposed to learn.
 Each students' future and the school's reputation for high quality education depends on it.
 Why should it be any different at your child's soccer club?